rashm1n/JAX-RS-Spec-Demo/README.md

 # JAX-RS-Spec-Demo
-Exploring the nooks and corners of JAX-RS Specification
+Exploring the nooks and corners of JAX-RS Specification using the reference implementation Eclipse Jersey.